Edison has inaugurated a new latest-generation combined cycle thermoelectric plant in Campania.

 During the works for its construction, during the excavation phases that involved the area of the power plant and the routes of the methane pipeline and the power line, several archaeological finds were discovered dating back to both the Bronze Age and the period between the 6th and 5th centuries BC.

-The collection, cataloguing and restoration were carried out by the Superintendency of Archaeology, Fine Arts and Landscape for the provinces of Caserta and Benevento.
-Some of these findings are preserved inside the same plant in a space dedicated to them.
+The collection, cataloguing and restoration were carried out by the Superintendence of Archaeology, Fine Arts and Landscape for the provinces of Caserta and Benevento.
+Some of these findings are preserved within the same power plant in a space dedicated to them.